Original Brögger Flute: Drawn Toneholes

 See Specs and Options Page for more information.

-The Drawn Tonehole Brögger Flute is the *NEWEST* Brannen-Cooper® Flute.
-It has the Brögger Mekanik, our signature pinless mechanism, the most highly regarded pinless mechanism on the market today!
+Our newest Brannen-Cooper® flute, The Drawn Tonehole Brögger Flute, has our signature pinless mechanism, Brögger Mekanik, the most highly regarded pinless mechanism on the market today!
 Flutists immediately notice and appreciate the responsive, smooth action of its keys.

 The toneholes on this flute are created by drawing up the metal from the body tubing.
 By offering drawn toneholes, rather than soldered toneholes, which are individually cut and precision soldered onto the body tubing, we save on both labor and materials costs.
 Unlimited Brannen-Cooper® and Lafin Headjoint options are paired with limited flute options and headjoint exchanges.
 As a result, we are proud to offer this professional, handmade flute at an excellent price!